zozzlethena/docs/pages/oTokens.md

 # Exploring Options with FVM
 oFVM is a new options token that helps to reduce sell pressure on the native FVM token.
-It is earned by liquidity providers (LPs) who provide liquidity to the FVM-FTM pool. oFVM can be redeemed for FVM at a discount, or it can be locked up for a period of time as veFVM. veFVM is a governance token that allows holders to vote on the distribution of emissions, as well as receive weekly bribes and fees.
+It is earned by liquidity providers on the platform (LPs). oFVM can be redeemed for FVM at a discount, or it can be locked up for a period of time as veFVM. veFVM is a governance token that allows holders to vote on the distribution of emissions, as well as receive weekly bribes and fees.

 There are three main options for LPs who earn oFVM:
  - FVM-FTM LP Lock Option: This option allows LPs to lock their oFVM rewards for a period of time.
 During this time, the oFVM rewards will be compounded back into the FVM-FTM pool, earning the LP additional oFVM and FTM.